Ask your question on our new Q&A website!

 Go to the root folder of your project.
 Then execute the following command:

-This command then runs over your website and generates a CSV file.
+This command then runs over your website and generates a CSV file to store the data into.
 In my case, I got a CSV file named links.csv with the following content:

 It is relatively easy to write your own spider with Scrapy.
 You can specify the data you want to scrape in an object and you can specify the behaviour of your crawler.
 If you have any questions, feel free to ask them in the comments section!